Goda’s Slave – Chapter 13: Full of Kanna Rava

 “You’re angry,” Kanna realized, fascinated.
 She had not expected it, but it was a pleasant realization.
 A dark part of her wondered in that moment what nerve she could have possibly struck and how she might strike it again.
 She wanted to see how many times it would take to finally provoke the woman into rage.

 Even as she thought this, she could not tear her eyes away from Goda’s body.
-She could not help but watch the tension that came over Goda’s frame—a tension that spoke of so many suppressed actions—as the woman snatched her pile of discarded clothes and headed towards the trail that let out to the road.
+She could not help but watch the tension that came over Goda’s muscles—a tension that spoke of so many suppressed actions—as the woman snatched her pile of discarded clothes and headed towards the trail that let out to the road.

 The would-be monster did not look back.